Orders are shipped within 10 days after order placement. Thank you for your patience and support!

 I take the desired final volume needed, 500ml, multiplied by 60% (or 500 x 0.6) to get 300ml of 95% alcohol to 200ml of water.
 Of course, we’re using 95% alcohol so the final ABV would actually be closer to 57%, but we’re trying to make it easy on ourselves here, so let’s just assume that 95% = 100% for the purpose of these calculations.

-In the end you will get a ratio that looks something like this: Gentian, dried root tincture, 1:5 (dry), 60% alcohol
+In the end you will get a ratio that looks something like this: Dandelion, dried root tincture, 1:5 (dry), 60% alcohol

-This ratio, or extraction rate as I often call it, indicates that you use 1 part dried gentian root to 5 parts solvent (using dried plant material) at 60% alcohol by volume (ABV).
+This ratio, or extraction rate as I often call it, indicates that you use 1 part dried dandelion root to 5 parts solvent (using dried plant material) at 60% alcohol by volume (ABV).

 This format is how most herbal formularies offer the preparation method.